lee-data/TTC-streetcar-delay/README.md

 ## DATA PREPROCESSING

 We worked with about 4,400 one-hot encoded features derived from delay records.
-Data pre-processing involved the removal of null and missing values, as well as stratified sampling, class balancing, and dimensionality reduction.
+Data pre-processing involved the removal of null and missing values, as well as stratified sampling, class balancing, balanced accuracy scoring and dimensionality reduction.
 This included utilizing the feature importance algorithm derived from random forest, applying principal component analysis, and testing uniform manifold approximation and projection.

 ## PREDICTIVE MODELS